Selling products or services

-- You may be required to collect sales tax on the products or services that you sell.
+You may be required to collect sales tax on the products or services that you sell.
 For example, if you sell items at a retail store or food establishment, or perform services such as auto repairs, pool cleaning, or lawn care, you must collect sales tax from your customers.
-For more information:
+For more information, see the following:

 Some of your sales may be exempt from sales tax.
 Generally, these exemptions from sales tax are established with sales tax exemption certificates.
 However, some exemptions (for example, those for food, drugs, and medicine) do not require an exemption certificate.
 For information on who and what is exempt from sales tax and whether or not an exemption certificate is required, see Quick Reference Guide for Taxable and Exempt Property and Services (TB-ST-740).

-- Sales tax rates vary by locality.
-To determine the proper amount of sales tax to collect, see Sales Tax Jurisdiction and Rate Lookup.
+Sales tax rates vary by locality.
+To determine the proper amount of sales tax to collect, see Jurisdiction/Rate Lookup by Address.
 If you make taxable sales in more than one location, you must determine the proper sales tax rate to collect for each location.

 - the amount of any subsequent return or credit related to a sale

 - the jurisdiction (locality) where you made the sales or deliveries